David Corenswet takes Greg Williams back to school as Superman takes off.

 While still trading in jump scares and the mouth-drying fear of being hunted, Boyle and Garland are now more interested in finding the beauty in the horror.
 There’s moments when a thousand strong herd of deer undulate across a hillside, when Kelson explains his form of worshipful remembrance, when zombies splashing in a bucolic river look almost like forest sprites.
 And moments of human tenderness – the understanding between women that crosses insanity, the strength of a mother, the bittersweet taste of losing someone adored.
 How to love and lose is better than to never love at all.
 Tears will be shed on account of Comer’s stealth performance which sneaks up and gut-punches straight after an enjoyably silly bit concerning plastic surgery and a Shell petrol station missing its ‘S’.
 Fiennes is predictably perfect – iodine orange and making the most sense in a post-Covid world.
 The left turn comes at the end with a Jack O’Connell teaser for the sequel that nods to Jimmy Saville and a ride even more wild than this one.
 An infectious promise.

-Words by JANE CROWTHER Photographs courtesy of Sony Pictures Entertainment Inc. 28 Years Lateris in cinemas now
+Photographs courtesy of Sony Pictures Entertainment Inc.

 Kaia Gerber invites Greg Williams to her theatre dressing room and discusses her voyage of discovery in her acting career.